davidmoten/rxjava2-jdbc/README.md

 NonBlockingConnectionPool pool = Pools
     .nonBlocking()
     .url(url)
-    .maxIdleTime(30, TimeUnit.MINUTES)
+    // an unused connection will be closed after thirty minutes .maxIdleTime(30, TimeUnit.MINUTES)
+    // connections are checked for healthiness on checkout if the connection
-    .healthy(c -> c.prepareStatement("select 1").execute())
+    // has been idle for at least `idleTimeBeforeHealthCheckMs` .healthy(c -> c.prepareStatement("select 1").execute())
     .idleTimeBeforeHealthCheckMs(1, TimeUnit.MINUTES)
+    .returnToPoolDelayAfterHealthCheckFailure(1, TimeUnit.SECONDS)
     .maxPoolSize(3)
     .build();
 Database db = Database.from(pool);